Turner doesn't play in MLS finale as Revs top Minnesota 2-1 - WHIZ News

 United outshot the Revolution 12-9, with seven shots on goal to three for the Revolution.

-Djordje Petrovic saved six of the seven shots he faced for the Revolution.
-Dayne St. Clair saved one of the three shots he faced for United.
+Petrović saved six of seven shotsfor the Revolution.
+Dayne St. Clair saved one of three shots for United.

 Up next for the Revolution is a matchup Sunday against the Vancouver Whitecaps on the road, while United visits Inter Miami on Saturday.